-[Feature] Belarus potash workers call for tougher EU sanctions
+Belarus potash workers call for tougher EU sanctions

 The EU also permitted borrowing to the state-owned Development Bank of Belarus.

-And it left various kinds of oil-products off the hook.
+And it left various kinds of oil products off the hook.

-One EU reason for the loopholes was to limit fall-out against ordinary Belarusians, EU officials and diplomats said.
+One EU reason for the loopholes was to limit fallout against ordinary Belarusians, EU officials and diplomats said.

-But the BelarusKali workers disagreed with this type of thinking.
+But the Belaruskali workers disagreed with this type of thinking.

 "Sanctions harm only those people who are in power, support the dictatorship and the fascist regime.
-Workers ... have lost the right to protest and defend their interests," the Strike Committee said.
+Workers ... have lost the right to protest and defend their interests," the Strike Committee, which is based in the Belarusian town of Salihorsk and in Kyiv, said.

-And Lukashenko was already finding ways to evade the sanctions anyway, it added.
+And Lukashenko was already finding ways to evade even the limited sanctions, it added.

-"With the help of Russia, with the help of changing the codes of goods [in customs papers], with the help of bribery, of lobbyists, with the help of trade in political prisoners.
-This is just a small part of the methods that Lukashenko's gang usually use [to evade punishment]," the Strike Committee said.
+"With the help of Russia, with the help of changing the codes of goods [in customs papers], with the help of bribery, of lobbyists, with the help of trade in political prisoners - this is just a small part of the methods that Lukashenko's gang usually use [to evade sanctions]," the Strike Committee said.

-Meanwhile, another reason for the EU approach was to hold a stick over Lukashenko's head, instead of just hitting him, to try to change his behaviour.
+Another reason for the EU's "gradual approach" was to hold a stick over Lukashenko's head, instead of just hitting him, to try to change behaviour.

-"The EU would not be adopting these sanctions if we did not believe that they could have the desired effect," EU foreign-relations spokesman Peter Stano told this website.

 "It is not the end of the story.
-The EU will continue to assess the situation on the ground in order to determine whether further EU measures are warranted," Stano said.
+The EU will continue to assess the situation on the ground in order to determine whether further EU measures are warranted," EU foreign-relations spokesman Peter Stano told this website.

+"The EU would not be adopting these sanctions if we did not believe they could have the desired effect," Stano said.

 But the situation has continued to deteriorate in the few days since the sanctions were adopted.